The Xometry app works best with JavaScript enabled!

 Machinist operating a CNC machine.
 Image Credit: Shutterstock.com/Monkey Business Images

-CNC machining, or computer numerical control machining, is a manufacturing process that utilizes computer-aided machines to cut metal or other materials into intricate patterns and shapes.
-It offers many unique benefits that make it a valuable technology for a wide range of industries.
+CNC machining, or computer numerical control machining, is a manufacturing process that uses computer-controlled machines to cut metal or other materials into intricate shapes.
+It offers many benefits that make it valuable across numerous industries.

 1. CNC Machining Generates Minimal to No Waste